yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-15.md

 "Even on the flop, when I'm thinking, do I c-bet, don't I c-bet?
 And I look at a hand like Ten Eight of hearts, I would immediately think, 'oh, this has poor blockers'."

 "And maybe not and then I'd be, I'd think, 'oh, but the board is so good, I get to get away with it.'
 But if the board were worse, I wouldn't c-bet a hand like that."

-## Key Takeaways

-"So yeah, hope you guys found this helpful and I'll see you in the next video."